ibm-cloud-docs/cis/cis-cli-plugin.md

 :   Description of the list.

 `-i, --instance`
 :   Instance name or ID.
-If instance name or ID is not set, the context instance specified by `cis instance-set INSTANCE` is used.
+If instance name or ID is not set, the context instance that is specified by `cis instance-set INSTANCE` is used.

 `--json`
-:   The JSON file or JSON string used to describe a custom list.
+:   The JSON file or JSON string that is used to describe a custom list.

 :   The required fields in JSON data are:
 :   `kind` : Custom list kind.
 Valid values are `ip`, `asn`, and `hostname`.